Review: Longueville House Restaurant

 Longueville House Restaurant review - the seven course Valentine's Night menu and wine pairings.

-Dave’s dishes were all plated beautifully and he enjoyed every dish and the only course he passed on was the cheese course as he really doesn’t like cheese unless it is melted on a burger.
-He even cleared his plate of the foie gras, of which he isn’t usually a fan.
+Dave’s dishes were all plated beautifully, and he enjoyed every dish.
+The only course he passed on was the cheese course as he really doesn’t like cheese unless it is melted on a burger.
+He even cleared his plate of the foie gras, which he isn’t usually a fan of.
 It must have been good.

 Longueville House Restaurant review - the Valentine's Night starter of starter foie gras and pickled vegetables